Tracy Morgan involved in NYC fender bender in his Bugatti

 NEW YORK (AP) — Comedian Tracy Morgan was involved in a minor traffic crash while driving his 2019 Bugatti in midtown Manhattan.

-Police say the fender bender happened just before 1:30 p.m.
-Tuesday near Tenth Avenue and 42nd Street.
+Police say the fender bender happened Tuesday afternoon near Tenth Avenue and 42nd Street.

 Police say the mishap involved the 50-year-old Morgan and his white Bugatti, reportedly worth around $2 million, and a 61-year-old man driving a Honda CR-V.